 The merger reserve represents the difference between the issue price and the nominal value of shares issued as consideration for the acquisition of a subsidiary undertaking when the Company has taken advantage of merger relief.

-The profit and loss account includes all current and prior period results.
+The income statement includes all current and prior period results.

 3 Profit for the financial year